2 Samuel 20

 A woman calls out from the walls.
 She is unnamed, unidentified by lineage or status - simply "a wise woman."
 But the text announces her character before she speaks.
 In 2 Samuel 14, another wise woman - the woman of Tekoah - persuaded David to restore Absalom.
 Here is a second woman whose wisdom will turn the course of events.
 Wisdom is not found only in kings and generals.
 Sometimes it is found in a woman whose name the Bible does not record, who speaks from the walls of a condemned city.

 Abel is a "mother in Israel" - a city that gives life, that nurses, that nurtures the people.
 The phrase conjures an image of motherhood, care, lineage.
 To destroy Abel is to destroy something maternal in Israel itself.
-The woman is framing this not as a military question but as a moral one.
+The woman frames it as a moral question.
 You are going to kill a mother.
 Is that what you mean to do?

 Joab responds with clarity.
 He does not deny the truth the woman has spoken.
 "Far be it from me" - he says it twice, emphasizing the point.
 But he reframes the issue.
-This is not about destroying a city.
-It is about catching one man - Sheba - who has "lifted up his hand against the king."
+The army has come for one man - Sheba - who has "lifted up his hand against the king."
 Deliver the rebel, and the siege ends.
 The city is spared.

 2 Samuel 20:23-26David's Kingdom in Order

-23Now Joab was over all the host of Israel: and Benaiah the son of Jehoiada was over the Cherethites and the Pelethites: 24And Adoram was over the tribute: and Jehoshaphat the son of Ahilud was the recorder: 25And Sheva was the scribe: and Zadok and Abiathar were the priests: 26And Ira the Jairite was a chief ruler about David.
+23Now Joab was over all the host of Israel: and Benaiah the son of Jehoiada was over the Cherethites and over the Pelethites: 24And Adoram was over the tribute: and Jehoshaphat the son of Ahilud was recorder: 25And Sheva was scribe: and Zadok and Abiathar were the priests: 26And Ira also the Jairite was a chief ruler about David.

 Benaiah is over the Cherethites and Pelethites - David's foreign bodyguard, loyal directly to him.
 Benaiah will later serve David's son Solomon and help secure his throne.
 He is a younger power, rising.